 International climate policy risk spillovers arise when expected changes to climate policy stringency in one country affect expected climate policy stringency in another country.
 We develop an event study procedure that allows us to identify such spillovers in emission trading systems.
 Using our methodology to test for climate policy risk spillovers from the United States (US) to the European Union (EU), we find that financial markets expect EU regulators to follow the direction of US climate policy.
 Our results highlight the importance of regulatory risk spillovers in the context of global climate policy coordination.

 Knowledge-Based Borrowing Constraints (with Christoph Carnehl)

-The Welfare Effects of Protectionist Climate Policy
+The Welfare Effects of Protectionist Climate Policy (with Saumya Deojain)

 The sociological literature suggests that within diverse communities, individuals create externalities on each other when they express their identity through the consumption of market goods.
 We present a model in which local governments use taxation and individuals adjust their social networks to address these identity expression externalities.
 Our framework enables us to explore the impact of diversity on social networks and taxation, and how the presence of a tax response to identity expression externalities influences network choice.
 We find that taxation and network adjustments act as strategic complements or substitutes, depending on individuals' preferences for out-group identity expression.
 Taxes imposed to regulate identity expression externalities either amplify or dampen the network response to such externalities.
 We analyze US city data on ethnic diversity, taxation, and segregation as outcomes influenced by identity expression externalities that are addressed through local tax policies and network choices.